 Cedar-Rose Park Big Kid Playground

-Just across the way on the Rose St. side of the park is the bigger kid playground.
+Just across the way on the Rose Street-side of the park is the bigger kid playground.
 This area is best for five years and up, though my little kids enjoy themselves with a little bit more supervision.
 It’s not fenced-in and is right next to the street, so you’ll need to keep your eye on the younger kids.
 The tot lot isn’t directly next to the bigger playground, so that may pose a problem for those trying to supervise kids in both playgrounds.
 I usually start in the tot lot and then move to the bigger playground after a little while for a change of scenery.
 The tire swing and jumpy bridge are big draws for all my kids.

 14 Super Berkeley Parks and Playgrounds>>